 24 Surprising Facts You Never Knew About the Bible

-Whether you know your Scriptures chapter and verse or you rarely take a peek at the Good Book, we’ve got news for you.
+Whether you know your Scriptures chapter and verse or you rarely take a peek at the Good Book, we’ve got interesting Bible facts for you.

 Thou shalt not steal… this Bible

-You may know that the Bible is the best selling book of all time—some estimate 25 million copies are sold each year in the United States alone—but did you know the Good Book is also the most frequently shoplifted?
+One of the most well known Bible facts is that it’s the best selling book of all time—some estimate 25 million copies are sold each year in the United States alone—but did you know the Good Book is also the most frequently shoplifted?
 Apparently, certain readers grab it before they reach the Ten Commandments!

 An immovable feast

 Though the word Bible comes from biblios, meaning scrolls, in Greek, the Bible was actually the first book to be printed by movable type (instead of being written by hand).
 Johann Gutenberg probably finished his first printing in 1455, in Mainz, Germany.
 Almost 600 years later, three perfect Gutenberg Bibles are still in existence; one is under lock and key at the Library of Congress in Washington, D.C.

 Not so long ago, translating the Bible into English could get you in more than hot water.
 John Wycliffe went ahead and did it anyway in the 14th century; 43 years after his death, the Roman Catholic Church actually dug up his corpse, burned it and threw the ashes in the river to punish him for his supposed sins.
 Another early translator, William Tyndale, was burnt at the stake for heresy in 1536.
 Ironically, these days there are 58 English-language versions of the Bible for sale.
 There also happens to be a Reader’s Digest version.